kucars/kuri_mbzirc_challenge_3/README.md

 In order run the simulation environment the following Packages are needed:

-A- ROS
+- ROS
-B- RotorS rotor_simulator
+- RotorS rotor_simulator
-C- mavros
+- mavros
-D- Firmware
+- Firmware
-E- mbzirc simulation environment
+- mbzirc simulation environment
-F- Challenge 3 specific environment
+- Challenge 3 specific environment

 ===============
-##  A- ROS
+## ROS

  ROS Indigo desktop full, additional ROS packages, catkin-tools, and wstool are needed to run the simulation, follow the following basic steps for an initial setup: